pat-coady/tiny_imagenet/README.md

 Contains three loss functions:

-1. Stanard cross-entropy loss
+1. Cross-entropy loss
-2. Smoothed cross-entropy loss (assign small, non-zero, probability to all classes)
+2. Smoothed cross-entropy loss (add small, non-zero, probability to all classes)
 3. SVM (works, but never got great performance)

 **metrics.py**

-Only one training metric right now: % accuracy.
+Measures % accuracy.

 ### Notebooks

 **predict_and_saliency.ipynb**

-This is short notebook randomly selects ten images from the validation set and displays the top-5 predictions vs. the "gold" label.
+This short notebook randomly selects ten images from the validation set and displays the top-5 predictions vs. the "gold" label.
 The notebook also displays saliency maps next to each image so you can see where the model is "looking" as it makes decisions.

 **kernel_viz.ipynb**